-Installing a memory module
+Adding a memory module

-To install a memory module, proceed as follows:
+To add a memory module, proceed as follows:

-- 1 Shut down your computer and disconnect all peripheral devices. - 2 Unplug the computer and remove the battery packs. - 3 Wait until the computer cools down. - 4 Turn your computer upside down. - 5 Open the cover on the bottom by unscrewing the screw (turn counter clockwise).
+- 1 Shut down your computer and disconnect all peripheral devices. - 2 Unplug the computer and remove the battery packs. - 3 Wait until the computer cools down. - 4 Unscrew the two screws at the bottom of your computer.